uniquetruth/remote-debug-agent/README.md

 + Frameworks and middlewares that use standard java servlet, like Spring, Tomcat and so on.
 + Struts2
 + Dubbo
 + Rabbitmq
++ Grails(yes, this agent supports other JVM languages)

 Of course, you can use this agent in your local java program.
 It collects debug information and dumps them into a file after the main thread stoped.

-_This agent supports other JVM languages too, I've tried with Scala and Groovy, it works perfectly.
-If anyone familiar with Play or Grail and want to build a cool remote debug tool for those frameworks, we can do it together._
+_This agent supports other JVM languages too, I'm sure that it works with Scala perfectly.
+If anyone familiar with Play or other frameworks and want to build a cool remote debug tool for them, we can do it together._

 ## Advance Usage
 **How to make this agent be compatible with more frameworks**